Building a Retro Linux Gaming Computer

 Perhaps this is why Shrak is the more forgotten, with it not even having all of its secret areas documented online until I put in the effort myself.
 It also has a number of rough edges, with Shrak reverting to showing the final briefing text from Quake at the end.
 Malice, on the other hand, is something else.
 Malice feels like if SiN were developed on the original Quake engine; ironic, considering Scourge of Armagon was the first retail product Ritual Entertainment produced.

 You play a similar if more brain damaged protagonist, fighting the forces of a large megacorporation in a cyberpunk future.
-The maps are more dynamic than found in Quake, featuring scripted set pieces and even pilotable vehicles and probes.
+The maps are more dynamic than found in stock Quake, featuring scripted set pieces and even pilotable vehicles and probes.
 The enemies are largely hitscanners, most of your weapons now need to be reloaded, and both Malice and SiN even have pistols that can serve as your main reliable.
 All of this, as well as the bugs brought on by bloated ambition.

 By abusing the demo feature in Quake they were even able to add cutscenes to Malice, although the CD music would often overwhelm the dialogue; both total conversions feature all new soundtracks which lean heavier on electronica.
 I also found while playing either Malice or Shrak that many of the switches would appear too dark when rendered through glquake.glx, but would look fine in software mode.
 Malice spouts garbage to the console when using OpenGL as well.